Compare home mover mortgages in Ireland

 - Mortgage porting: If your mortgage is portable, you can transfer it to your new property in a process known as porting.
 You can apply to ‘top up’ if you need to borrow more or redeem part of your mortgage if needing less.

 - Home mover mortgage: This is a new mortgage with the same or a different lender.
-A new mortgage could work for you if you’re buying a more expensive property or better rates are on offer.
+Switching to a new mortgage could work for you if you’re buying a more expensive property or better rates are on offer.
 Property valuation fees and solicitor fees may apply.

 What second-time buyers need to know

-You need to know several lending rules and processes before applying for a home mover mortgage.
+You need to know several lending rules and processes before switching your mortgage, and applying for a home mover deal.

 Loan to value (LTV) limit